Peter Canavan: 2003: Championship glory

-In the drawn Ulster final against Down, Canavan was playing a week after the death of his father.
-He remarked in his autobiography that he feared Tyrone were going to lose by one of the biggest margins in Ulster Championship history, if they didn't stem the flow of the Down attack.
+In the drawn Ulster SFC final against Down, Canavan was playing a week after the death of his father.
+He remarked in his autobiography that he feared Tyrone were going to lose by one of the biggest margins in Ulster SFC history, if they didn't stem the flow of the Down attack.
 When Tyrone were awarded a penalty, Canavan stepped up, due to Stephen O'Neill (the first choice penalty-taker) being on the bench.
 He took the kick, and managed to find the net, later describing it as "the most important [kick] of my career," citing the fact that if Tyrone had been heavily beaten, they probably wouldn't have been able to pick themselves up to play in the 'back door' qualifier series.

 Over the course of the 2003 Championship, he amassed a total of 1–48 (a total of 51 points), and had won the National League in the spring, all of which earned him a fifth All Star.
-Among his more notable performances of the year included an eight-point haul in the replayed first round match against Derry, and in the replayed Ulster Final, Canavan scored eleven points.
+Among his more notable performances of the year included an eight-point haul in the replayed first round match against Derry, and in the replayed Ulster SFC final, Canavan scored eleven points.

 He became the first GAA star to gain an honorary doctorate from the University of Ulster, and was also voted BBC Northern Ireland Sports Personality of the Year, a regional award of the BBC Sports Personality of the Year.
 Following an email campaign throughout Ireland, Canavan was an early forerunner for the national award, despite the fact that Gaelic games have very little exposure in Great Britain.

 Following the 2003 final, Canavan relinquished the captaincy to Cormac McAnallen, but the 24-year-old died shortly after taking up the position.
-This tragedy adversely affected the mindset of the team, and they were unable to defend their All-Ireland.
+This tragedy adversely affected the mindset of the team, and they were unable to defend their All-Ireland SFc title.

 2005: Championship swan song

 Canavan was used mostly as an 'impact substitute' throughout the 2005 Championship—brought on to either unsettle the opposition, or rally his teammates.
-This backfired when he was controversially sent off within a minute of coming on as a substitute in the Ulster Final replay replay.
+This backfired when he was controversially sent off within a minute of coming on as a substitute in the Ulster SFC final replay.

-In the All-Ireland semi-final against Armagh (who were meeting Tyrone for the third time that year), Canavan scored with the last kick of the game, winning the match for Tyrone.
+In the All-Ireland SFC semi-final against Armagh (who were meeting Tyrone for the third time that year), Canavan scored with the last kick of the game, winning the match for Tyrone.
 Kevin McStay, a former Mayo player, described it as the point of the season, despite the free kick being from a relatively straightforward position.